rojo-rbx/rojo/README.md

 rojo init
 ```

-Rojo will create an empty project in the directory.
+Rojo will create an empty project file named `rojo.json` in the directory.

-The default project looks like this:
+The default project file is:

 ```json
 {